-In this article, we’ll explain how to add Google Tag Manager Server-Side Container in WordPress using our plugin.
+This article will explain how to set up Google Tag Manager Server-Side Container in WordPress using GTM server-side plugin by stape.

 Safari and Firefox ITPs restrict the cookie lifetime.
 Previously your cookie could live up to 2 years, and now its lifespan is limited to 7 days or even 24 hours.
-With Google Analytics implemented on the server environment, you can extend cookie lifetime.
+You can extend the cookie lifetime with any tracking implemented on the server environment.
 And for now, that is the easiest way to reach the goal.
-If you don’t do that, users who returned to your website after 7 days (or in some cases, 24 hours) will be considered new users.
-As a result, the data quality inside Google Analytics will decrease.
+If you don’t do that, users who return to your website after 7 days (or, in some cases, 24 hours) will be considered new users.
+As a result, the data quality inside analytics will decrease.

 2. Improved Data Accuracy

-If you are impressed by what Server-Side Google Tag Manager has to offer, then you will be happy to hear that adding GTM Server Container to your WordPress website is effortless with our plugin.
-The plugin is free; though we offer several pricing plans for our services, you can check the details here.
+If you are impressed by what Server-Side Google Tag Manager offers, you will be happy to hear that adding GTM Server Container to your WordPress website is effortless with our plugin.
+Furthermore, the plugin is free; though we offer several pricing plans for our services, you can check the details here.

-1. Login to your WordPress Admin, and go to the plugins.
-Then, click “Add New,” type “GTM Server-Side”, choose this plugin, and click install now.
-Once installed, click Activate.
+1. Log into your WordPress Admin, and go to the plugins.
+Then, click “Add New,” type “GTM Server-Side,” choose this plugin, and click install now.
+Once established, click Activate.

 2. Create a Google Tag Manager Server container if you don’t have one.
 Go to https://tagmanager.google.com/ and choose the account where you want to create a container.
 Then, click Admin.

 4. Type container name, choose Server and click create.

 5. On the install pop-up, choose “Manually provision tagging server,” copy your container config and paste it into any text editor.
 We will need it for the next steps.

 6. Create an account within our service here